-The City's policy as an employer is to attract and retain quality employees who provide excellent, friendly service to the Round Rock community in an effective and efficient manner.
+Realizing the importance and contribution of employees in achieving the Strategic Goals of the City and to maintaining its high standards, the City's policy as an employer is to attract and retain quality employees who provide excellent, friendly service to the Round Rock community in an effective and efficient manner.

-To meet the goal of a quality workforce, the City strives to maintain competitive compensation and benefit programs.
+To meet the goal of a quality workforce, the City will maintain competitive compensation and benefit programs.

-- Proposed budgets will include an amount adequate to cover changes in market salaries, and may include funds for performance-based merit increases as determined by the City Manager. - The City will maintain a health insurance program providing quality benefits in a cost effective manner.
+- The proposed budget will include an amount adequate to cover changes in market salaries, as well as funds for performance-based merit increases as determined annually by the City Manager. - The City will maintain a competitive health insurance program, including considering new options and adjustments to provide quality benefits in a cost effective manner.